-Viemed Healthcare, Inc. (the "Company"), through its subsidiaries, is a provider of in-home DME and post-acute respiratory healthcare services in the United States.
+Viemed Healthcare, Inc. (the "Company"), through its subsidiaries, is a provider of home medical equipment and post-acute respiratory healthcare services in the United States.
 The Company's service offerings are focused on effective in-home treatment with clinical practitioners providing therapy and counseling to patients in their homes using cutting edge technology.
-The Company currently serves patients in 47 states in the United States.
+The Company currently serves patients in all 50 states of the United States.
 The Company was incorporated under the Business Corporations Act (British Columbia) on December 14, 2016.
 The Company's registered and records office is located at Suite 2800, Park Place, 666 Burrard Street, Vancouver, British Columbia V6C 2Z7 and its corporate office is located at 625 E. Kaliste Saloom Road, Lafayette, Louisiana 70508.